ROCm/aomp/bin/README.md

 ```
    ./build_fixup.sh
 ```

-Once you have a successful development build, components can be incrementally rebuilt without rebuilding the entire system.
+Once you have a successful development build, individual components can be incrementally rebuilt without rebuilding the entire system or the entire component.
 For example, if you change a file in the clang repository.
 Run this command to incrementally build llvm, clang, and lld and update your installation.
 ```
    ./build_llvm.sh install
 ```
+The default out-of-source build directory for each component is $HOME/git/aomp/build/<component>.

-WARNING:  if you do not specify the "install" option, the script will rebuild the entire component by wiping out the build directory.
+WARNING: When the build scripts are run with NO arguments (that is, you do not specify "install" or "nocmake"), the build scripts will rebuild the entire component by DELETING THE BUILD DIRECTORY before running cmake and make.